WolfDierdonck/pliny/README.md

 You will also need to create a Python venv, use at least version `3.11` to do this (can be done from the vscode command pallete).

 Finally, you can run the program with `python3 ./data-pipeline/main.py` from the root project directory.
+Note that this takes in arguments to specify what to process.
+You can learn about all the arguments by using `--help`

 ### Backend (Go)